Skip to content Skip to navigation

 Overview

-Offered by the Mary Frances Early College of Education, the Doctor of Education (Ed.D.) in Learning, Design, and Technology (LDT) prepares the next generation of leaders to effectively engage in the scholarship of practice in technology-enhanced learning environments through the application of design thinking and research methods.
-This degree is designed for administrators, educators, and instructional design practitioners with prior experience.
+The Doctor of Education in Learning, Design, and Technology – Instructional Technology is designed to create the next generation of leaders who can engage in the scholarship of practice effectively in technology-enhanced learning environments through the application of design thinking and research methods.
+The Ed.D. in Learning, Design, and Technology is designed for administrators and educators.
 The degree offers working professionals from a variety of educational settings (e.g., P-12 education, higher education) an opportunity to advance in their own organizational or professional context (e.g., coach, director).

-The degree is designed primarily for working professionals who desire to deepen and broaden their understanding and application of:
+The Ed.D. in Learning, Design, and Technology – Instructional Technology will be a doctoral-level degree offered primarily to working professionals who desire to deepen and broaden their understanding and application of:

 • The design and integration of technology to enhance learning in a variety of public education contexts.